Howler4695/delete-indices-array-element/README.md

 ### IMPORTANT

-Theres a better way to do this using bashs reference variables introduced in 4.3 `local -n`, but I did it this way so that it can be portable to other shell scripting languages / versions.
+Theres a better way to do this using bashs reference variables introduced in 4.3 `local -n` ( also allows for implicit mutation on target if that's your thing ), but I did it this way so that it can be portable to other shell scripting languages / versions.

 ### Input